shahista-Chaudhari/SwagLabs_selenium_automation/README.md

 * [Maven](https://maven.apache.org/) for Package Management and Build Automation
 * [Selenium](https://www.selenium.dev/) for Web Automation
 * [TestNG](https://testng.org/) for Java testing framework that supports annotations, parallel execution, and detailed reporting for efficient test automation.
+* [Cucumber](https://cucumber.io/docs/cucumber/) for writing BDD-style tests in Gherkin syntax.

 <!-- GETTING STARTED -->
 ## Getting Started

 ### Prerequisites
-  Basic understanding of Java with Maven, Selenium and TestNG.
+  Basic understanding of Java with Maven, Selenium and TestNG  and Cucumber.

 ### Running the project
 Steps are listed below to get this project up and running in your development environment.